jlinoff/pam/README.md

 _PAM_ uses files to load and store the record data.

-Using a file means that the user does not have to rely on the cybersecurity defenses of a company running a web server at their site or another third party site.
-This was alluded in [Reason 1: No Client Server Communications](#reason-1-no-client-server-communications) but that is not the only advantage of using files.
+Using a file means that the user does not have to rely on the cybersecurity infrastructure of a company running a web server and storing your data at their site or another third party site.
+This was alluded in
+[Reason 1: No Client Server Communications](#reason-1-no-client-server-communications)
+but that is not the _only_ advantage of using files.

 A _PAM_ file is composed of a set of records.
 Any records you like.
 You can use a single file for all of your records or you can have